-One mistake users often do is they make their thumbnail say the same thing as their title.
-Since the thumbnail is small, using a lot of words can look messy and hard to read, as opposed to using one or two words, four at the most for a short, professional and concise thumbnail look.
+This might be common sense for those that have been on YouTube for a while, but it's not necessarily common practice.
+One of the thumbnail goals is to be enticing, interesting and capture the viewer's attention.
+One mistake users often make is having their thumbnail read the same thing as their title.
+Since the thumbnail is small, using a lot of words can look messy and hard to read, as opposed to using one or two words (optimally four at the most) for a short, professional and concise thumbnail.